oVirt/ovirt-site/source/develop/release-management/features/virt/hot-plug-cpu.md

         1. For a VM with 1 CPU, try to run CPU hot unplug.

     3. Expected Results
-        1. Expect CanDoAction, since 1 CPU is the minimum.
+        1. Expect `CanDoAction`, since 1 CPU is the minimum.

     4. Breakdown